codinghare5/astro-static-site/src/pages/posts/impact-autism-profile.md

 the suffering and heartache experienced by many autistic adults due to a lack of understand of what is really going on both on their part and the world around them.
-We believe that preventing mental health difficulties is better for everybody concerned rather than curing them later on
+We believe that preventing mental health difficulties is better for everybody concerned rather than curing them later on.

-For more information about Aspiedent's Autism Profiles, please visit [Autism Profiler](link to autism profiler), contact us on
-<info@aspiedent.com> or call Jen on 07717 404846.